 - Preheat the oven to 375 degrees F.

-- Make the pie crust or use a premade crust like Pillsbury.
-Place the crust in a 9-inch pie plate, like the picture above, and set aside.
+- Make the pie dough or use a premade pie shell.
+Place the shell in a 9-inch pie plate, like the picture above, and set aside.

 - Let the pie cool and serve topped with whipped cream.